hananils/kirby-tree-methods/README.md

 -   **`$formatter`:** a field method to convert the field content to HTML, e. g. `kirbytext` or `toBlocks`.
 Defaults to `kirbytext`.

+A global default can be set by defining `hananils.tree.formatter` in the configuration.

 ## Selections

 Given a field named `text` and `$tree = $page->text()->toTree()`: